intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 of the hazards inherent in applying the robustness principle and to offer an alternative strategy for handling interoperability problems in deployments.

-Ideally, protocol implementations never have to apply the robustness princple.
+Ideally, protocol implementations never have to apply the robustness principle.
 Or, where it is unavoidable, any application can be quickly reverted.